 Pipelines within the footpath area shall be hot dipped galvanised steel hollow section with a minimum wall thickness of 4.0 millimetres and a section height of 100 millimetres.

-The design and installation of the rainwater tank(s) must comply with BASIX and Sydney Water requirements.
-Overflow from the tank(s) shall be connected by gravity to the stormwater disposal system;

 A site drainage management plan which complies with this condition must be submitted to the Principal Certifier for approval prior to the issue of the relevant Construction Certificate.